Important COVID-19 Travel

 Pre-COVID-19, around 13,000 British nationals visit Brunei every year (source: Brunei Immigration).
 Most visits are trouble free.

-Although there’s no recent history of terrorism in Brunei, attacks can’t be ruled out.
+Although there’s no recent history of terrorism in Brunei, attacks can not be ruled out.
 See Terrorism

 Crime levels are low, but there are occasional incidents of petty crime against tourists.
 See Crime